GammaGames/procedural-generation-ruleset/docs/index.md

     url: /rules
 ---

-The mushy terrain generator's goal is to make an easy to write format for multi-dimensional and multi-pass terrain generation.
-The format is easy to write and modify and flexible in use.
+The goal of this project is to make an easy to write format for multi-dimensional and multi-pass procedural terrain generation.
+The format is easy to write and modify and flexible to use in use cases other than terrain generation.
 The background image was generated with the following config:

 ```yaml
 steps: